bloznelis/krowbar/README.md

 ### Config
 `krowbar` looks for a config at `XDG_HOME/.config/krowbar/config.toml` or path passed via `--config`.

-All values are optional, so in the config define only those you want to change (see Examples section).
+All values are optional, redefine only those you want to change (see Examples section).
 ``` toml
 # Default values